RadiusCrypto/Radius/masternode-howto.md

 # tail -f ~/.radiuscore/debug.log
 ```

-Press `Ctrl-C` to exit the log display.
+Press `Ctrl-c` to exit the log display.

 ### Setting up your local wallet

-In your local wallets datadir, find a file named 'masternode.conf'.
-Open it in an editor of your choice, and adapt the alias, IP, masternodeprivkey, collateral_output_txid and collateral_output_index fields.
+In your local wallets datadir, find a file named `masternode.conf`.
+Open it in an editor of your choice, and adapt the `alias`, `IP`, `masternodeprivkey`, `collateral_output_txid` and `collateral_output_index` fields.

-+ 'alias' is just a name you give to your node.

 ```
 alias IP:4090 masternodeprivkey collateral_output_txid collateral_output_index
 ```

-In our example, using the data we've gathered before, it would look like this:
+In our example, using the data we've gathered before and `mn1` as the masternode alias, it would look like this:

 ```
 mn1 1.2.3.4:4090 WV0wX2hjrVVuPPxhVVVZ2DPB3tJ0x03deadbeefc0ff33EvxKY 04e91d19e6e6cfd5c73888d72d43467893267821fb3244a65ef0bed102d2166e 1